-They are an impressive looking dog, however.
-Their heads are large and blocky, their bodies are thick and muscular (60 to 80 kilos, or about 130 to 170 pounds), and they look like they act: Ready to defend the family and the homestead.
+They are impressive-looking dogs, however.
+Their heads are large and blocky, their bodies are thick and muscular (60 to 80 kilos, or about 130 to 170 pounds), and they look like they act: ready to defend the family and the homestead.

 This dog is normally healthy, but like all big dogs can suffer from hip dysplasia.
 Some dogs also have eyelid problems.

 Boerboels usually live about 10 years, and if they are going to be around the family they should be well socialized, and like all big dogs need to be trained.
 If they are treated right, they will make an excellent family guard dog.

 This video is short but really good.
 The girl is not injured, and they are only playing.

 These five breeds are the best, but of course most dogs will guard the family and like kids.
 You should check with your local animal shelter and see if they have a dog that has the size and attitude you are looking for.

 You can also check with Petfinder.com.
 These types of dogs are given up at times (maybe the owner is moving to an apartment and can no longer keep the dog) so it is worth looking at the shelters in your area.

 Do not buy one of these dogs from a pet shop or on the internet.
 You will be supporting a puppy mill.
 If you are interested in obtaining a good dog, go to a dog show and look at the best representatives of the breed you are looking for.
 Talk to the breeders that are showing that type of dog and find out some of the requirements.